ishimweemmanuel/e-commerce-shop/README.md

 # E-Commerce Shop

 A modern e-commerce website built with Next.js, TypeScript, and Tailwind CSS.
-This project is inspired by the Preline Shop template and implements a full-featured online shopping experience.

 ## Features